-Both firms are extremely proud of the quality of their lawyers and consultants, and the
+Both firms are extremely proud of the quality of their lawyers and consultants, and the quality of their work, and service.
+So clients can expect the same focus, and dedication they have come to know from each

-And we noticed another firm alliance in Mexico?
+And we noticed another firm alliance in

-Yes, we have an attorney we have been working with in Mexico for many years, Brenda Cordova, and our Of Counsel George Alfonso, located here in Dallas, has also formed an alliance with TOULET, GOTTFRIED, DAVILA Y MARTINEZ, S.C. in Mexico in order to enhance our ability to guide companies who wish to explore manufacturing in Mexico, as well as importing and exporting.
+Yes, we have an attorney we have been working with in Mexico for many years, Brenda Cordova, and our Of Counsel George Alfonso, located here in Dallas, helped us form an alliance with TOULET, GOTTFRIED, DAVILA Y MARTINEZ, S.C. in Mexico in order to enhance our ability to guide companies who wish to explore manufacturing in Mexico, as well as importing and exporting.